yanlinchen1985/dsgn270-a1/README.md

 Most common web design patterns can be found on JOEY's website, like *navigation tabs, cards, fat footer, calendar picker, carousel, rate content, account registration and so on*.
 All of these provide viewers a good experience.

-- Like many restaurants, the first screen of JOEY's front page displays some food photos and obvious buttons for reserving and ordering, which is convenient for guests to place orders and make reservations.
+- Like many restaurants, the first screen of JOEY's front page displays food photos and obvious buttons for reserving and ordering, which is convenient for guests to place orders and make reservations.

 - In the upper left corner, there is its simple but innovative LOGO which actually is the home link.